 Dagmar’s willingness to take the lead in opening up the conversation, as Karen also did with her challenge, inspires me and makes me glad.
 It reminds me, along with all the other comments you make—of appreciation, affirmation, and wisdom—that I am far from alone, and that this work we are doing is becoming a shared, mutually supportive effort, just as I prayed it would.

 By stepping up and speaking up, you wonderful people I’ve been connecting with through the blog have eloquently reminded me that my efforts around writing, publishing and promoting my book arose from that same sacred co-creative place we are establishing here.
 Many, many women, along with my husband, all of us guided by the vibrant spirit of Swami Kripalu, pitched in full-tilt to craft the book.
 No question it was a huge undertaking; for about a year, it was hard labor.
 But I assure you it was a labor of love and it was a joint venture.
 I didn’t birth it alone.

 That brings me to this: Can’t I assume—now that the blog is coming alive in the same collaborative way—that the universe will also conspire with me to get the book I fret about promoting the attention it deserves?
 I bet I can!
 Thanks to your support, I’m back in touch with the trust and joie de vivre that’s both the source of the book and the experience I want readers to come away with.
 May we all continue working together to keep this co-creative, communal feminine essence alive, right here and in the larger world.
 All blessings and thanks on our Way!

-Categories: A New Author's Life, Bare Naked Inspiration, Self-Care
+Categories: A Writer's Life, Inspiration, Self-Care